-No bonus issue during the Year 2021-22.
+No bonus issue during the Year 2023-24.

-Apart from this, the Company has not issued any Global Depository Receipts or American Depositary Receipts or any other convertible instruments.
+Apart from this, the Company has not issued any Global Depository Receipts or American Depositary Receipts or any other convertible instruments and was not required to obtain any credit rating.

 - 12. Company does not undertake commodity trading, Foreign Exchange trading or hedging activities. - 13.
 Company does not have any plants. - 14.
 Address for Correspondence Investor Services.